actions/download-artifact/README.md

 - uses: actions/download-artifact@v4
   with:
     # Name of the artifact to download.
     # Optional.
-If unspecified, all artifacts for the run are downloaded.
+If unspecified, all artifacts for the run are downloaded, unless restricted by `name-prefix`.
     name:

+    # Name prefix of artifacts to download.
+    # If specified, download all artifacts of which the name starts with the given prefix.
+    # This is useful for aggregating artifacts produced by matrix jobs, for example.
+    # Optional; only meaningful if `name` is unspecified.
+    name-prefix:

     # Destination path.
 Supports basic tilde expansion.
     # Optional.
 Defaults is $GITHUB_WORKSPACE